 What's an All-Season Runner?
 That's what we call runners who don't let the wet, cold, wind or heat stop them from hitting their strides.

-Here, we catch up with Jesse Taylor from Wisconsin, U.S.A.
+Here, we catch up with Peter James from Melbourne, Australia.

-What pushes you to get outdoors in any type of weather?
+What motivates you?
+And what pushes you to get outdoors in all types of weather?

 What do you feel has been your greatest achievement as a runner?

 Marathon personal bests mean a lot to me but I would say my consistency, year round running and backing it up year-on-year.
 I'm not a runner who needs huge miles each month, I just want good consistent running with a goal in mind.

 You've run 12 marathons.
 Which races stand out as some favourites, and which were some of the more challenging ones?
 Are you training for any upcoming races?

 The most challenging ones are my favourites, they are the most rewarding, The Great Ocean Road 44km Marathon, it is one filled with fun and gruelling memories, its 44km of road along the coast, amazing views and vibe but the running part has rolling hills, twists and turns and depending on the weather can be warm and sunny or windy with rain.
 I also really enjoy the Surf Coast Trail Marathon.
 It's in the same area however this is on the trails and sand, and if the tide is in get ready to get wet!
 This race like many trail runs here has an awesome vibe and great people that makes it stand out.

 This year all my races have been cancelled, I look forward to a big 2021 and a new road marathon PB.